Greenville Wrongful Death Lawyer

 Bobby Jones is a formidable wrongful death attorney who has more than a decade of impressive experience helping the family members of loved ones lost to the negligence of others recover their legal damages.
 He has the insight and focus to do the extensive investigating required to build the strong cases necessary to successfully fight for justice in each unique wrongful death case.
 His track record of millions of dollars in settlements throughout his career speaks to his unfailing commitment to his clients’ best interests.
 To learn more, please don’t hesitate to contact us online or call us to schedule a free and confidential consultation today.

-Legal Skill
+Legal skill

 Bobby is a skilled negotiator who has a wealth of experience settling cases like yours.
 However, he’s also prepared to go to trial if the need should arise.
 If the insurance company refuses to negotiate fairly or is not interested in doing so, Bobby is an experienced litigator who is not afraid to move forward to trial.
 Mr. Jones is prepared to do what it takes to protect your rights and aggressively advocate for the compensation you are entitled to.